S3-working-group/s3-practical-guide/content/src/making-sense-of-organizations/domain.md

 The [delegator](glossary:delegator) still retains overall accountability for that domain, allocates **resources** and often defines:

 -   the **organizational need** the domain is designed to respond to
--   **key responsibilities** (key deliverables, any critical risks to manage, other essential work and decision making being delegated)
+-   **key responsibilities** (key deliverables, any critical risks to manage, other essential work and decision-making being delegated)
 -   **constraints to the autonomy and influence** of the delegatee(s), usually related to the organization itself (dependencies, involvement of the delegator, reporting etc.)